mayversion/test/readmee.md

 - **Different Modules**: Tailored modules to suit various interests and learning styles.
 - **Built-in Timers**: A timer for each question and the entire quiz to add urgency and excitement.
 - **Feedback for Answers**: Help users improve with detailed feedback on their answers.
+- **Decentralization**: The Dapp version ensures secure and transparent quiz data management with the use of blockchain.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>